 How to Send Money to an Inmate

 Federal inmates can not receive funds directly.
 Family and friends can send money through Western Union, Money Gram, and the National Lockbox.
-Money sent to inmates is deposited in the inmate’s commissary account.
 See our page on sending money to federal prisoners for more information about sending money to federal inmates.

 Allenwood Federal Prison Inmate Information